 - Empower the patient to improve their health through skill-building and overcoming barriers

-Lack of motivation — Aligned with The Self-Determination Theory of motivation, pharmacists can increase internal motivation by developing autonomy, competence and relatedness.
-MI aligned with SDT emphasizes the responsibility and value of patient involvement in their healthcare decision-making, growing their internal motivation to improve adherence.
-Here, we assess patients’ readiness to change, evaluating their personal motivations, what drives their individual behaviors, and motivational gaps.
+Combatting a lack of motivation — Aligned with The Self-Determination Theory of motivation, pharmacists can increase internal motivation by developing autonomy, competence and relatedness.
+MI aligned with SDT emphasizes the responsibility and value of patient involvement in their healthcare decision-making, building up their internal motivation to improve adherence.
+Here, our pharmacists assess patients’ readiness to change, evaluate their personal motivations, what drives their individual behaviors, and determine motivational gaps.

-Pharmacists should provide meaningful information and rational support for change that allows the patient to autonomously determine the importance of their medication regimen, aligning their thoughts with the central values presented.
+Pharmacists can — and should — provide meaningful information and rational support for change that enables the patient to autonomously determine the importance of their medication regimen, aligning their thoughts with the central values presented.
 Additionally, during MI, pharmacists can increase motivation by building patient confidence and competence via relatedness.
 Through the teach-back method and repetitive counseling sessions, pharmacists can instill patient confidence and competence in administration techniques or other teachable components of their regimen.

 Further, the level of relatedness patients experience with their healthcare provider affects the likelihood of adhering to recommendations by facilitating an internal behavior change.
-Impart respect and empathy to gain the trust in patients who may be in a situation outside of their familiarity or technical zones of comfort.
-Pharmacists are recognized as some as some of the most trusted in the healthcare chain, having a strong opportunity to assist patients building autonomy and competence through relatedness and MI to increase their intrinsic motivation for better medication adherence.
+We impart respect and empathy to gain the trust in patients who may be in a situation outside of their familiarity or comfort zone.
+Pharmacists are recognized as some as some of the most trusted in the healthcare chain, having a strong opportunity to help patients build autonomy and competence through relatedness and MI to increase their intrinsic motivation for better medication adherence.

-Negative beliefs about the treatment and monitoring plan, healthcare system, or diagnosis — Allow patients to identify and transform their negative beliefs through empathetic listening and MI.
-Discuss current beliefs, uncovering why negative views exist.
-Offer knowledge-based professional reasoning on how the medications work to thwart disease progression, discuss self-monitoring techniques or alternatives, and dispel fears about addiction, side effects, or lack of faith in mediations.
-Identify positive experiences patients have had in the healthcare system and point to research, innovations, patient choice and empowerment, rapid access, and positive statistics to build confidence and trust in the system.
-Motivate patients to find hope and support for their illness through family, physician, pharmacist and social groups, offering recommendations to support groups and programs.
+Negative beliefs about the plan, healthcare system or diagnosis — We encourage patients to identify and transform their negative beliefs through empathetic listening and MI.
+We provide knowledge-based professional reasoning on how the medications work to thwart disease progression, discuss self-monitoring techniques or alternatives, and dispel fears about addiction, side effects, or lack of faith in mediations.

-Internal social and behavioral factors can have a profound effect on medication adherence and vary significantly between patients.
-Pharmacist-directed motivational interviewing during repetitive counseling sessions is an impactful strategy to instill positive health-related behaviors, as performed by RxLive clinical pharmacists.
+A person’s internal social and behavioral factors can have a profound effect on medication adherence and can vary significantly between patients.
+Pharmacist-directed motivational interviewing during a regular series of consults is an effective way to determine and counter negative beliefs affecting adherence, and to develop and maintain a patient’s positive health-related behaviors.

 Motivational Interviewing for Medication Adherence.
 American Pharmacists Association